-A new trend is emerging in Asia’s air travel sector and that is private luxury flights, using the new high-density first class product from B/E Aerospace by Apex.
-Japan Airlines (JAL) has implemented this and Korean Air has also been in the spotlight for following suit, as Apex said their new system adopted by these airlines allows:
+A new trend is emerging in Asia’s air travel sector and that is private luxury flights, using the new high-density first-class product from B/E Aerospace by Apex.
+Japan Airlines (JAL) has already implemented this and now Korean Air is in the spotlight for following suit, as Apex says B/E Aerospace allows:

 “Direct aisle access for all passengers, eliminating the socially awkward requirement to step over an adjacent passenger.
 Additionally, flight attendants can more easily serve without inconveniencing other passengers.”

-In a move that improved and aligned Korean Air’s business class cabin with international standards, the most significant improvement came with the introduction of a fully flat bed – replacing the older lie-flat seats.
-The new Prestige Suites were first introduced on a Korean Air A330-300 on the Guangzhou, Singapore, and Hanoi routes.
-Orders for upgrades have included six A330-300s, twelve B777-300ERs, ten B747-8Is, and ten B787-9s.
-Korean Air has also planned a future unveiling of a brand new first class product intended to compliment the new Prestige Suite business class.
+In a move that improves and aligns Korean Air’s business class cabin with international standards, the most significant improvement comes with the introduction of a fully flat bed – replacing the older lie-flat seats.
+The new Prestige Suites will first be introduced on a Korean Air A330-300 on the Guangzhou, Singapore, and Hanoi routes before 38 more aircrafts receive this upgrade.
+Orders for upgrades include six A330-300s, twelve B777-300ERs, ten B747-8Is, and ten B787-9s.
+Korean Air has also announced a future unveiling of a brand new first-class product intended to complement the new Prestige Suite business class.

-JAL’s suites offer sufficient privacy, as its seat mechanics are identical to what Korean Air began offering.
+JAL’s suites already offer sufficient privacy, as its seat mechanics are identical to what Korean Air will be offering.
 In JAL’s suites though, there is an extended partition at eye-level between suites that offers a little more privacy.

 Similar to British Airways’ long-standing Club World product, the advantage of B/E Aerospace seats by Apex in JAL and Korean Air is that passengers can choose to fly together or in complete privacy.
 Center seats are aligned perfectly, while window twin seats are staggered slightly to ensure each passenger has access to the aisle of the aircraft.